 A professional lunch with two or three people won’t cost you a lot, but it will mean a lot to your employees.

 7. Invest in professional development and mentorship opportunities

 People that don’t have professional development opportunities offered to them in the workplace are highly likely to leave the company in just a few years.
-Research shows that even 40% of employees with limited development opportunities leave within the first 5 years from being employed.
+Research shows that employees will leave if they don't have opportunities to develop and grow.

 Your workers will love to have the option to climb higher on the career ladder, learn more from mentors, and become better at their work.
 This is one of the best incentives you can give them - and the options are not at all expensive today!

 Just make sure to tailor your development incentive to the skills and needs of the individual.
 When you want to praise someone’s work, offer them paid training or a course voucher for something they are interested in or might want to learn more about.

 8. Additional time-off